Safe Zone Training

 What does it mean to have a "Safe Zone" sticker?

 You’re making a statement when you display the Safe Zone sticker.
 The sticker provides visibility and lets others know you are a “safe” person to discuss personal subjects such as sexual identity, gender identity and expression.
 Participants are expected to display their sticker in a visible area under their control.
 For example, if you share an office, you should not hang your sticker on the office door.
-Participants are expected to provide support and referrals and serve as a resource to those who approach you.
-You are expected to maintain the student/staff/faculty members’ privacy.
-Members are expected, to confront homophobic and heterosexist remarks, behaviors, and policies.
-However, please do not place yourself in harm’s way when confronting an individual(s).
+Further, they should provide support and referrals and serve as a resource to those who approach you.
+Safe Zones should maintain the student/staff/faculty members’ privacy.
+Members are expected to confront homophobic and heterosexist remarks, behaviors, and policies.
+However, please do not place yourself in harm’s way when confronting an individual.
 Know and understand your limits.

 I have participated in past "Safe Zone" or "Safe Space" programs on other campuses before.
 Do I have to go through this training in order to get a sticker from Northeastern?

 Yes.
 While we are thrilled that you've participated in other similar programs and have a good foundation of LGBTQA issues and theories, we still feel that truly building a Safe Zone community on campus depends on us being in the same space and talking about these concerns as a group.
 Further, this training has special emphasis on the Northeastern experience.
 While other colleges and universities might have similar material that they cover, we believe this opportunity to really think about the state of Northeastern and the changes that can be affected here is important to being a true ally for the Northeastern LGBTQA community.